FrancoisSimon/CGP/README.md

 This repository contains the CGP (Conditional Gaussian Process) algorithm for time series.
-See the article "Fast analytical method to integrate multivariate Gaussians over hidden variables" for more details https://hal.science/hal-04692487v1/document.
+See the article "Fast analytical method to integrate multivariate Gaussians over hidden variables", see https://hal.science/hal-04692487v1/document for more details.
 This tool aims to facilitate the implementation of probabilistic models for time series.

 ## Abstract